 Even if you purchase the native iPhone/iPad app, you're actually better off using the software in Mobile Safari.
 This is because Apple enables hardware acceleration in Mobile Safari, which is not available in the app.
 So it's faster to use Mobile Safari (as opposed to the app).

 Only one person needs to purchase it per league.
 Everyone else will access it through their web browser on their phone/tablet/computer.
 Purchasing DraftNight allows you to use the software for up to 5 leagues during the 2019 season.

 Keep in mind that we may change the price of the web or iOS version at any time.
 There are various factors that go into price changes, but here is a preview of our expected pricing schedule.

 The price will increase as we get closer to the NFL season kickoff.
 So if you want the best price, buy early.
-Normally I list a pricing schedule here, but I pretty much never stick to it.
+Normally I list a pricing schedule here, but I pretty much never stick to it - especially with all the craziness this year.
 Mainly I use pricing to limit how many groups sign up (making sure the servers don't get overloaded).